3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 Option 1: Import Data File

-Under Import Data File option, UQ Engine expects users to directly provide the training data matrices.
+Under the Import Data File option, UQ Engine expects users to directly provide the training data matrices.
 For instance, users can upload tabulated data files for input variables and corresponding output responses, by using the Raw Data mode.
 Example input and output variables (PLoM_variables.csv and PLoM_responses.csv) are provided for demonstrating the format: (1) the first row describes the variable names, (2) the first variable name starts with “%”, and (3) data are tabulated from the second row.

 ../../../../_images/plomImportData.png